Trainee Experience

 • To help STARs uncover their leadership potential as the next generation of HIV prevention research scholars

-• To prepare STARs to become change makers in HIV and health equity research and practice through transformational leadership skill-building
+• To prepare STARs to become change makers in HIV and health outcomes research and practice through transformational leadership skill-building

-• To advance STARs understanding of cultural strengths-based approaches to leadership as scholars from diverse backgrounds
+• To advance STARs understanding of cultural strengths-based approaches to leadership as scholars from various backgrounds

 • To have STARs practice the application of leadership skills in real-world, experiential settings